energysistem/manuals/39981-Extra_Battery_5000/en/05-usage-instructions.md

 ##<quick_guide> Usage instructions
 **Portable device charges:**

-Connect the USB cable (1) to the output of your Extra Battery (4).
-Connect the other extreme of USB cable type A-micro USB (1) to the portable device you want to charge by using one of the included conectors.
+Connect the built-in USB cable with the micro USB port(1) of the portable device you want to charge.
 Charging process will start automatically.
-Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.
+The LED indicators will flash indicating the current capacity of battery.
+Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically.

 **Energy Extra Battery charge:**